-With over 180 performances a year by the Paris Ballet Company, you can catch a performance during their long season that extends from September to July.
-There are two venues where ballets are staged — the opulent Palais Garnier or the modernistic Opera Bastille.
+With over 180 performances a year by the Paris Ballet Company, you can catch a performance during a season that extends from September to July.
+Just being inside the gorgeous Palais Garnier or the modernistic Opera Bastille to see a classic performed of a masterpieces like The Nutcracker is a feast for the eyes that will stay with you as a dazzling memory.
+Discover what's playing when you're here, and be sure to book your seats in advance.

-The national ballet company of France is the Paris Opera Ballet.
+The national ballet company of France is known as Paris Opera Ballet.
 While most ballet performances in Paris are held at Palais Garnier, there are a number of performances staged each year at the national opera house, Opera de la Bastille, or simply Opera Bastille.
-As its name implies, though, Opera Bastille is better known for the operas it stages.
+As its name implies, though, Opera Bastille is best known for the operas it stages.
+This season brings a rare performance of Gounod's opera, Romeo and Juliette.

 The oldest national ballet company in the world, the Paris Ballet is also one of the youngest.
 That's because the average age of the ballet dancers is just 25 years and, because they are civil servants, they must retire at age 42, even if they are at the top of their form.
 That doesn't necessarily mean their dancing career is over.
 Many dancers are invited as guests by other companies.
 For example, Nöella Pontois made her last performance in The Nutcracker when she turned 50.